-- Race Photos – we have two race photographers who are volunteers; they will be publishing race photos available for you to download Your race photos will be available to download in the week following the event; further details will follow in the post-race email.
+- Race Photos – we have three race photographers who are volunteers; they will be publishing race photos available for you to download Your race photos will be available to download in the week following the event; further details will follow in the post-race email.

 - When you are returning to the car park, please keep LEFT on the road, as there may still be cyclists on the route, coming the other way back in towards the hotel.